sierrabardot/concentration/README.md

 -   **Card Icons Delay:** After pushing to GitHub, there is a delay displaying icons when first playing the game
 -   **Responsive Design:** Ensuring the game works well on various screen sizes and devices.
+-   **Background Image:** Tether background image to the bottom of the page rather than the bottom of the content

 ## 🥲 Lessons Learned